Kunnonny

 Kunnonny is a village at the foothills of Western Ghats in the Kottayam district of Kerala state, India.

+Location

-It is about 50 km from Kottayam and about 3 km from Poonjar.
+Kunnonny is about 50 km from Kottayam and about 3 km from Poonjar.
 Pala, Kanjirappally, Erattupetta and Poonjar are the nearest cities of Kunnonny.

+Population

 Kunnonny is primarily an agricultural village and most people plant Rubber.
 The population is about 2500.
 Most of them are farmers and daily wage workers.
 Recently a lot of people have left from here for work outside Kerala and India.
 The population consists of Hindus and Christians.

+Important Structures

-A very old prominent Ayyappa temple (Sree Dharma Sastha temple dedicated to Lord Ayyappa worshiped as Dharma Sastha) and a church (St. Joseph's Roman Catholic church) are there in Kunnonny.
+A very old prominent Ayyappa Temple (Sree Dharma Sastha temple dedicated to Lord Ayyappa worshiped as Dharma Sastha) and a church (St. Joseph's Roman Catholic church) are in Kunnonny.
 The St. Joseph's U P School is managed by the church.

+Kunnonny Sree Dharma Sastha Temple is in the village.